-When Can a Landlord Increase Rent?
+When Can a Landlord Increase Rent in New Mexico?

 It is illegal for a New Mexico landlord to increase rent in retaliation for a tenant asking for repairs, filing a complaint with the appropriate agency, joining a tenant’s group, or testifying on the behalf of another tenant (New Mexico Code 47-8-39).

-How Much Notice is Needed for Raising Rent?
+How Much Notice Is Needed for Raising Rent in New Mexico?

-How Often Can Rent Be Increased?
+How Often Can Rent Be Increased in New Mexico?

 New Mexico does not regulate how frequently rent may be increased.

-Laws Regarding Late Fees
+Laws Regarding Late Fees in New Mexico

-A landlord may charge a tenant up to 10% of the rent in late fees and has up to the end of the following month to provide notice of this charge (New Mexico Code 47-8-15).
+A landlord may charge a tenant up to 10% of the rent in late fees and has up to the end of the following month to provide notice of this charge.
+(New Mexico Code 47-8-15)

-Laws Regarding Bounced Check fees
+Laws Regarding Bounced Check Fees in New Mexico

-Cities in the State With Rent Control
+New Mexico Cities With Rent Control

-New Mexico legislation preempts rent control.
+New Mexico legislation prohibits rent control.